Application, Fees & Funding

 You can normally only claim Income Support or Jobseekers’ Allowance over the summer vacation period.
 Lone parent students with at least one child under five and some disabled students are eligible for Income Support.
 If your youngest child is aged five or over then you can apply for Jobseekers’ Allowance over the summer period instead of Income Support.
 Student couples with children (of any age) may be eligible for Job Seekers' Allowance instead.

 Applications should be made by contacting your local Job Centre Plus on 0800 055 6688.
-The amount of Income Support you are awarded should be equivalent to the current personal allowance (£73.10 a week in 2015/16), but may vary depending on individual circumstances.

 For an individual assessment of your benefit entitlement whilst studying please contact us.